19hours/sg-statutes/Acts/Companies Act.md

 [62/70]

-(5) The Minister may by notification in theGazettedelegate his powers under this section either generally or in any particular case to a committee of a securities exchange that has been approved by him under any written law relating to the securities industry or to any body, panel or committee that has been established to advise him on matters connected with the securities industry.
+(5) The Minister may by notification in theGazettedelegate his powers under this section either generally or in any particular case to a committee of an approved exchange that has been approved by him under any written law relating to the securities industry or to any body, panel or committee that has been established to advise him on matters connected with the securities industry.

 [49/73; 42/2001]

+[Act 4 of 2017 wef 08/10/2018]

-(6) A committee of a securities exchange or any body, panel or committee referred to in subsection (5) in the discharge of its powers under that subsection shall keep the Minister informed of any information obtained under this section.
+(6) A committee of an approved exchange or any body, panel or committee referred to in subsection (5) in the discharge of its powers under that subsection shall keep the Minister informed of any information obtained under this section.

 [49/73; 42/2001]

+[Act 4 of 2017 wef 08/10/2018]

 (7) Notwithstanding any delegation of his powers under this section, the Minister may exercise any of the powers conferred upon him under this section.